Skip to main content

 Still, the prohibition of psychedelics has not prevented these healing substances from regaining plenty of interest.
 In more and more countries, the use of psychedelics is now allowed again (albeit sparsely or only in therapeutic settings), or there are plans to legalize them.
 Fortunately, there is also plenty of research being done on psychedelics and their possible medical and therapeutic applications.

-The benefits of psychedelics and the call for legalization are so great that it will become increasingly difficult for the government to maintain legal prohibition.
-And, almost every study shows what experienced users have long known, namely that psychedelics do not belong in the criminal law, but in the doctor's medicine cabinet, on the therapist's desk and in the smartshop's showcase.
+The benefits of psychedelics and the call for legalization are so compelling that it will become increasingly difficult for the government to maintain the legal ban.
+Moreover, nearly every study confirms what experienced users have known for a long time: that psychedelics do not belong in the criminal justice system, but rather in the doctor’s medicine cabinet, on the therapist’s desk, and in the display case of a smart shop.

 A means, not a crime